bengarrett/RetroTxt/docs/privacy.md

 authors:
     - Ben Garrett
 date: 2022-08-30
+hide:
+  - toc
 ---

-**RetroTxt does not collect or transmit any data created by your web browser.**
+### RetroTxt does not collect or transmit any data created by your web browser

-All Extension data is stored locally on your computer using the [storage.local API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local).
+All data is stored locally on your computer using the [storage.local API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/storage/local).

 ## Technical